curityio/tyk-phantom-token-plugin/README.md

 > **Important**
 > - Set both the root `enable_coprocess` flag and the nested `coprocess_options.enable_coprocess`.
 > - If your gateway environment (`tyk.env`) has `TYK_GW_COPROCESSOPTIONS_COPROCESSGRPCSERVER=tcp://localhost:5555` or similar configured, remove or comment it out.
-It overrides the correct Docker hostname.
+It overrides these settings.

 ## Networking
 Ensure your existing Gateway can resolve and reach these services: